Kissed (1922 film)

 Kissed is a 1922 American silent comedy film directed by King Baggot and starring Marie Prevost, Lloyd Whitlock, and Lillian Langdon.

 Plot

-As described in a film magazine, irrepressible young woman Constance Keener (Prevost) has her own ideas about choosing a husband.
+As described in a film magazine, irrepressible young woman Constance Keener has her own ideas about choosing a husband.
 At a masquerade ball she is kissed by a stranger and thinks she has found her ideal.
 However, she is unable to determine which of three men, dressed alike, delivered the kiss.
-She finally decides it was Dr. Moss (Whitlock) and agrees to elope with him.
+She finally decides it was Dr. Moss and agrees to elope with him.
 While leaving on a train she discovers, when he kisses her, that Dr. Moss is not the man from the ball.
-When the train is held up by a bandit and she is kissed by the "highwayman," she then finds her ideal suitor: the young millionaire Merson Torrey (Glendon) who originally sought her hand.
+When the train is held up by a bandit and she is kissed by the "highwayman," she then finds her ideal suitor: the young millionaire Merson Torrey who originally sought her hand.